ghacks Technology News

 All you need to do is make use of the Page Info menu that can be accessed by right-clicking on the page with the image.
 Page Info has a media tab that lists all media files on that page including, yes you guessed that one right, the image that is being displayed on that page.

-All that’s left to be done is to find the correct image and click on the Save As button.
-Now, before someone (again) comes along and tells me that this is stealing I would like to inform him that the image gets downloaded automatically by the browser cache as well and that it therefor already exists on the computer.
+All that's left to be done is to find the correct image and click on the Save As button.
+Now, before someone (again) comes along and tells me that this is stealing I would like to inform that person that the image gets downloaded automatically by the browser cache as well and that it therefor already exists on the computer.

 If users want to protect their Flickr photos they should either make them private, stop uploading them at all or upload them in a resolution that they are comfortable with that it gets downloaded.